pallets/flask/docs/patterns/flashing.rst

      <p>Do you want to <a href="{{ url_for('login') }}">log in?</a>
    {% endblock %}

-And of course the login template:
+And here is the :file:`login.html` template which also inherits from :file:`layout.html`:

 .. sourcecode:: html+jinja